 Perhaps not surprisingly, my teenage son's new favorite thing at the Central Oregon Pumpkin Co. is the pumpkin cannon!
 For a small fee, you can shoot rotten gourds across the fields.
 It must be a guy thing....

-Introduction to Pirate-Themed Corn Maize at Central Oregon Pumpkin Co.
+Central Oregon Pumpkin Co.

 Information about Rasmussen Farms

 Address: 3020 Thomsen Road, Hood River, Oregon

 Hours: 9-6, 7 days a week from April 1-December 23

 A little over 2 hours north of Bend, Oregon and about an hour's drive east of Portland is Rasmussen Farms.
 Near the Columbia River in Hood River County, Rasmussen Farms operates year-round as a farm-direct produce company.

 In September and October each year, families come from all over Oregon to enjoy the free Pumpkin Funland and Corn Maze.
 Events open on Saturday, September 25, 2010 and run until November 11.
 This year's theme is "Mysteries," and you'll just have to head to Hood River to find out what the mystery is....

 Rasmussen Farms' Pumpkin Funland includes pumpkin bowling, picnicking, the "Halloween Hut," and the corn maze.
 Of course, you can pick your own pumpkins, as well as a large selection of fall vegetables and fruits.

 The pumpkin patch and other activities at Rasmussen Farms has been rated as one of the 11 best places in the United States for Halloween by nickjr.com.
 Sunset Magazine also recommends Pumpkin Funland as a "must see."